Blotch3D/Blotch3D/README.md

 added to implement the features it demonstrates \[TBD: the "full" example needs to be split to several simpler examples\].

-All provided projects are configured to build for the Windows platform.
+All the provided projects are configured to build for the Windows platform.
+See below for other platforms.

-To create a new project for Windows you can just copy the basic example and rename the project, or you can create the project from scratch like
+To create a new project, you can just copy the basic example and rename the project, or you can create the project from scratch like this:
-this:

 1. If you haven't already done it, install MonoGame as described in the [Quick start](#quick-start) section.

+2. If you are building for a platform other than Windows, install the Visual Studio add-ons, etc. for that platform.
+(For example, for Android you'd need Xamarin for Android.)

-2. Create a new project for a platform that is compatible with MonoGame.
+3. Create a new project for a platform that is compatible with MonoGame.

-3. Add a reference to MonoGame.
+4. Add a reference to MonoGame.
 (For .NET Framework, you would add something like \\Program Files (x86)\\MonoGame\\v3.0\\Assemblies\\Windows\\MonoGame.Framework.dll)

-4. If the Blotch3DWindows project is not in the solution, add a reference to the Blotch3DWindows assembly (like Blotch3D.dll on Windows).
+5. If the Blotch3DWindows project is not in the solution, add a reference to the Blotch3DWindows assembly (like Blotch3D.dll on Windows).

-5. Follow the procedure in the '[Making 3D models](#making-3d-models)'
+6. Follow the procedure in the '[Making 3D models](#making-3d-models)'
     section to add a content folder and the pipeline manager so that you have a place to add content.

-6. You'll probably want to set the output type to 'Console Application' for now, so you can see any debug messages.
+7. You'll probably want to set the output type to 'Console Application' for now, so you can see any debug messages.
 You can change this to 'Windows Application' later, if you like.

-7. To create a 3D window, follow the guidelines in the [Development](#development) section.
+8. To create a 3D window, follow the guidelines in the [Development](#development) section.

-To create a project for another platform (Android, iOS, etc.), make sure you have the Visual Studio add-on that supports it (for example, for Android you'll need to add Xamarin Android), and follow something like the above steps for that platform, or look online for instructions on creating a MonoGame project for that platform.
+For platforms other than Windows you may need to do a little research for the specifics in creating a MonoGame project for that platform.

 If you are copying the Blotch3D assembly (like Blotch3D.dll on Windows) to a project or packages folder so you don't have to include the source